-"In 100 years’ time, when our grandchildren look back at what we did to protect the environment, I want them to see the contribution we made.
 One of the greatest chances to make a real difference to our emissions levels lies in capturing carbon and putting it back underground.
-We are ready for this challenge, starting in the Humber region.
-Humber’s considerable existing resources, combined with ground-breaking Carbon Capture Usage and Storage (CCUS) technologies and the right support, can not only create a greener future but a more prosperous one too."
-Jon Butterworth
+With its considerable existing resources, combined with ground-breaking Carbon Capture Usage and Storage (CCUS) technologies and the right support, the Humber region can not only create a greener future but a more prosperous one too.

 The UK is at the vanguard of tackling climate change, demonstrating that protecting the environment and economic growth are not mutually exclusive; neither needs to be compromised to achieve the other.